top of page

 The Grail will never be Catholic.
 If the Arthurian canon—including de Troyes’ Romanz de Perceval, Robert de Boron’s Roman de l’Estoire dou Graal, Wolfram von Eschenbach’s Parzival, the Vulgate cycle of the well-intentioned Cistercians, the original Celtic stories, Sir Thomas Malory’s fifteenth-century Le Morte d’Arthur among others—ended up with a patina of Christian theology, the true meaning of the myth transcended all denominational bias.

 The conflict between the Grail tradition and twelfth-century Catholicism is mirrored in that deep division between theology and psychology: “In the church, there are leaders who tell the followers what to think and how to worship.
 The priests hear confessions, celebrate the Mass, and assure the faithful that salvation is theirs.
-But the adventurer must always quest for the Grail alone” (Myth and Meaning: Conversations on Mythology and Life, pg.
-145).
+But the adventurer must always quest for the Grail alone” (Myth and Meaning: Conversations on Mythology and Life, 145).

 Which is why I would suggest that the Grail can never be found by either Catholic or Celt because it is not an element of a faith tradition.
 It is an element of the unconscious.
 It belongs to everyone who looks not to some distant shore where an imagined enemy walks among the parapets of stone defenses, but with the inward look, to the Self, to the Soul.
 In brief, the Grail belongs to depth psychology.